Ford Certified Collision Repair Shop

 Pre and Post Diagnostic Scanning

 While the collision repair industry is strongly encouraging diagnostic scanning it is not required.
-Be advised that not every auto body shop will pre and post diagnostic scan.
-In addition, each vehicle manufacturer recommends specific scanners to obtain accurate data.
+Be advised that not every auto body shop will pre and post-diagnostic scan.
 The pre-scan, details what components are no longer operating properly.
-The post-scan, is evidence that everything is functioning correctly after the collision repair.
-Earning Ford certification ensures our facility not only diagnostic scans but utilizes a Ford approved vehicle diagnostic scanner.
+The post-scan is evidence that everything is functioning correctly after the collision repair.
+Earning Ford certification ensures our facility will diagnostic scan to obtain accurate data.

 Ford Certified Auto Body Services Available: